Will Pioneer ACOs Come to the Rescue, or is the Government Rearranging Deck Chairs on the Titanic?

 CMS has clearly heard the criticism leveled against the ACO Draft Regulations.
 Realizing that it is up against a fast-approaching deadline of January 1, 2012, CMS is attempting to placate critics with minor modifications to the ACO structure.
 However, the modifications do not remove the many serious barriers contained in the Draft Regulations.
 CMS must still address these concerns if it is to achieve widespread acceptance of a major element of the Patient Protection and Affordable Care Act.

 For more information regarding ACOs or other health care legal developments, please contact one of the following Haynes and Boone, LLP lawyers.
-You may also view the alert in the PDF linked below.

 The CMS Press Release is available here